canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 ##Step 2b - Create the Flask App
 The flask app is pretty straightforward.
 It employs some html coding, which is not my strong suit.
 The app takes the feature variables as inputs and generates a predicted wine quality score.
 The app uses the pickled random forest regression and standard scalar objects.

-See the main github repo for the complete code.
+See the main [GitHub repo](https://github.com/canfielder/DSBA-6190_Proj) for the complete code.

 # Step 3 - Put Flask App in Docker Container
 Finally, the whole point of this project.
 I will now put my Flask app into a Docker Container.